ek8203/CarND-Vehicle-Detection/writeup_report.md

 **1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?**

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+First, I have to admit that my final output video does not look great.
+Even so the classifier training accuracy was high enough, the video processing pipeline requires more work in order to get better results.

+Second, I was expressed by the performance of the Linear SVM classifier.
+Actually I also tried SVM parameter tuning by running GridSearchCV for a simple choice of kernel and C. It took ages to complete the tuning and the resulting classifier was so big that made it alsolutely not practical to use.
+The Linear SVM classifier is really light and fast, but it also requires a proper nomalization of the input data to get good result.
+Also the sub-sampling and heatmap thresholding is an elegant method that can be applied to a wide variety of tasks.

+In conclusion I am thankful for that exciting journey and I wish to have more time to get better results.